Team USA is going to win the gold medal at the World Championship this summer in China. That’s pretty much a given, right?

 “I’m sure there will be some casualties, that happens every summer, so we built in a little cushion,” Team USA managing director Jerry Colangelo told TheLines.com.
 “There are always factors — trades, free agency, etc. — so we’re waiting to see how that all shakes out.
 I don’t take anything for granted until I see faces at camp.

 |Eric Gordon||Tobias Harris||Brook Lopez|

-Eighteen of those players have USA Basketball experience, including five Olympic gold medalists (Barnes, Davis, Harden, Love and Lowry).
-Davis, Drummond and Harden were part of the 2014 team that steamrolled Serbia in the final, and Gordon and Love were members of the gold medal winning team that won the 2010 World Championship in Istanbul, Turkey.
+Seventeen of those players have USA Basketball experience, including five Olympic gold medalists (Barnes, Davis, Love and Lowry).
+Davis and Drummond were part of the 2014 team that steamrolled Serbia in the final, and Gordon and Love were members of the gold medal winning team that won the 2010 World Championship in Istanbul, Turkey.

 “Coach Popovich has really thrown himself into this, reviewing everything from the past 12 or 13 years,” Colangelo said.
 “So he is intimately familiar with the competition, and none of us are taking anything for granted.”

 The World Championship is more highly regarded in other nations than it is in the United States, where most people see the Olympics as the biggest event involving NBA players.
 But in places such as Serbia, home to Nikola Jokic (who will be playing), this is the event that means the most internationally.

 Ask anyone in Greece what the country’s greatest accomplishment is in men’s basketball, and everyone will talk about the night of Sept.
 1, 2006, in Saitama, Japan when LeBron James, Dwyane Wade and a superstar squad of Americans were pick-and-rolled to death in a 101-95 defeat … the last time a team of NBA players lost a game in an international competition.